 2. I need to explain exactly what you did/said to me, why it bothered me, why you’re wrong, and then tell you all again one more time, ad nauseum.

 This is an area we ladies struggle with.
 My “but” is always but I need to explain to you more before I forgive you.
 I go on, and on, and on.
 I’m guilty!
-But we have to ask ourselves: are we going on and on for our sake, as process it, or are we going on and on to just make sure our husbands truly understand?
-Because we can’t truly forgive until we are 110% sure they get it.
+But we have to ask ourselves: are we going on and on for our sake, as process it, or are we going on and on to just make sure our husbands feel a bit more guilty?
+Processing those hurts with a posture of forgiveness actually helps us heal more quickly.
+Because we can focus on the hurt or the offense, and not on the scorecard and repayment.

 When there is a hurt that needs to be discussed, we discuss it.
 I certainly explain to Joe how I feel and vice versa.
 Talk it through.
-But if I have said my peace, and he has apologized, and I say I have forgiven him, then I can’t stay and simmer in it.
+But if I have said my peace, and he has apologized, and I say I have forgiven him, then I can’t stay and simmer in how awful he is.

 3. I will need to remind you later what you did to me as a way to let you know not to do it again.